Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/shiori-c1d8.md

 It was the final day, and while everyone frantically worked to end Bijou’s corruption saga, Shiori had other plans.
-She was focused on advancing her ultimate goal—a "Happy Sugar Life".
+She was focused on advancing her ultimate goal—a "Happy Sugar Life."

 While wandering around the kingdom, Shiori crossed paths with Bijou, who gifted her a Stain Hat and, in a surprising twist, nominated her as the [Stain Prince](https://www.youtube.com/live/dTf0g5tqzBU?feature=shared\&t=448).
 For most people, wearing the Stain Hat would have been alarming, as it caused corruption.
 But Shiori?
 She felt exactly the same.
-Even Nerissa, puzzled by how the corruption cure didn’t work on her, speculated, "Shiori’s already corrupted, but in a fun way".
-Shiori, naturally, found this amusing and even entertained the idea of spreading the corruption, affectionately calling it "her children".
+Even Nerissa, puzzled by how the corruption cure didn’t work on her, speculated, "Shiori’s already corrupted, but in a fun way."
+Shiori, naturally, found this amusing and even entertained the idea of spreading the corruption, affectionately calling it "her children."

 [You can't fix what's not broken](#embed:https://www.youtube.com/embed/dTf0g5tqzBU?si=RSHASwdQD5Os_E9z\&start=687)